mterekhov/tgame/Blockout/readme.txt

 General purposes
 - block falling to the bottom on timer
-- block movement restrictions according to the well configuration(collision detection)
 - appending block formation into the well configuration
 - draw filled well